-ATF in 2021 is proceeding in a deconstructed, COVID responsive way.
-We planned five different events: 3 in person, and 2 online, across the year.
-The in-person events were designed so that if borders closed, the event can be hyper-local, with some online elements where appropriate.
-As 2021 has progressed, we feel lucky to have had a large in person gathering in Adelaide in May.
-The Darwin gathering was shifted online, and the Sydney in person gathering has now also been cancelled, with new plans TBC.
+ATF in 2021 proceeded in a deconstructed, COVID responsive way.
+We planned five different events: three in person, and two online, across the year.
+The in-person events were designed so that if borders closed, the events could be hyper-local, with online elements where appropriate.
+As 2021 progressed, we felt lucky to have had a large in-person gathering in Adelaide in May!
+The Darwin gathering shifted online, and the Sydney in-person gathering was cancelled.

 ATF#1 – Neighbourhood Adelaide, 20 May 2021

 In partnership with APAM and DreamBIG Children’s Festival, we hosted a gathering for 150 delegates on the lands of the Kaurna people.
 Neighbourhood Adelaide gave space to delegates for reflection, exchange, and revitalising our connections.
 Neighbourhood featured the following artists: Yasmin Gurreeboo – Act Now Theatre, Sue Giles – Polyglot Theatre / ASSITEJ International, Joshua Campton – Independent Artist/Slingsby, Sasha Zahra – Windmill Theatre Company, Fez Fa’anana – Independent Artist, Michelle Ryan – Restless Dance Theatre, Nikki Ashby – Country Arts SA.